-These are super easy candy bar wrappers that are a great Father’s Day craft for kids to make if their dad is a chocolate lover like ours is!
+These are super easy DIY candy bar wrappers that are a great Father’s Day craft for kids to make if their dad is a chocolate lover like ours is!

 Both grandpas and dad here absolutely love dark chocolate, so that’s usually their Father’s Day gift.

-George and Henry both did these pretty easily themselves, with just a tad bit of cleaning up [so that the words were legible] from me.
+George and Henry both did these pretty easily themselves, with just a tad bit of cleaning up (so that the words were legible) from me.

-The boys had to make their confetti to sprinkle first.
-Its just made from scrap pieces of paper I have and cut up into little pieces.
+It’s just made from scrap pieces of paper I have and cut up into little pieces.
 We did some with the hole punch and a bunch by cutting lots of ‘rows’ and then cutting across it to make small pieces.

-I know so many moms are hesitant to do this because of the ‘danger’ of cutting themselves.
+I know so many moms are hesitant to do this because of the “danger” of cutting themselves.
 Just watch them closely, but I bet they’ll be better at it than you think.

 And I wrote the boys’ messages on the top part of the wrapper.

-I love you [with a heart and U] and DAD.
+I love you (with a heart and U) and DAD.

 The boys traced what I wrote with school glue.

 I was hesitant to hand over the bottle because I wanted to make sure they turned out.
 But he did surprisingly well following the lines!

 I think it would have worked just as well, if not better, to do all the gluing first and then sprinkle.

 I wasn’t sure how long it would take to sprinkle it on.
 But it was fast since they didn’t have to be accurate about it.

 I don’t like to fix up the kids’ art projects.

-Dad will be able to put his chocolates in those Father’s Day bowl we made him last year!
+Dad will be able to put his chocolates in those Father’s Day bowls we made him last year!
 Perfect!